-- (1) A third party's election expenses for an election shall not exceed, in the aggregate, one half of the maximum that would be allowed to a candidate in the election by virtue of Regulation 4. - (2) Where a third party campaigns in more than one ordinary election held in a year by virtue of Article l of the States of Jersey Law $2005^{[4]}$ or Article 2 of the Connétables (Jersey) Law $2008^{[5]}$, the sum of the third party's election expenses, for all of those ordinary elections, shall not exceed one half of the maximum that would be allowed to a candidate for election as a Senator in the ordinary election.

-(3) A third party whose election expenses exceed, without reasonable excuse, the limit imposed by paragraph (1) or (2) is guilty of an offence and liable to a fine.
+- (1) A third party's election expenses for an election shall not exceed, in the aggregate, one half of the maximum that would be allowed to a candidate in the election by virtue of Regulation 4. - (2) Where a third party campaigns in more than one ordinary election held in a year, the sum of the third party's election expenses, for all of those ordinary elections, shall not exceed one half of the maximum that would be allowed to a candidate in the ordinary election for Senators. - (3) A third party whose election expenses exceed, without reasonable excuse, the limit imposed by paragraph (1) or (2) is guilty of an offence and liable to a fine. - (4) In this Regulation "ordinary election" means an ordinary election held pursuant to the States of Jersey Law 20055 or the Connétables (Jersey) Law 20086.